Central Cancer Registry Reporting Content IG

 The descriptions for each step in the above diagram include:

-• Step 5: The HDEA processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
+• Step 1: The Data Submitter creates a notification (e.g., subscription, CDS hook, v2 message) in the Data Source’s FHIR server so that it can be notified when specific events occur in the clinical workflow.

-• Step 6: Providers as part of their clinical workflows update the data in the Data Source’s patient chart.
+• Step 2: The Provider, as part of its clinical workflow, update the patient’s data in the Data Source.

-• Step 7: The Data Source notifies the HDEA based on subscriptions that have been created in Step 5.
+• Step 3: The Data Source notifies the Data Submitter based on notifications created in Step 1.

-• Step 8: The HDEA queries the Data Source for patient’s data.
+• Step 4: The Data Submitter queries the Data Source for the patient’s data.

-• Step 9: The HDEA receives the respose from the Data Source with the patient’s data.
+• Step 4a: The Data Submitter receives the response from the Data Source with the patient’s data.

-• Step 10: The HDEA submits the created report to the CCR.
+• Step 6: When a report is generated, the Data Submitter submits the created report to the Data Receiver.

 Central Cancer Registry Reporting ValueSets

-The CDC central cancer registry program has identified the list of conditions against which the patient’s data is evaluated for reporting purposes.
-If a patient has any of the conditions listed in any of the value sets identified below, the patient’s data qualifies for reporting to the central cancer registry.
-These are not explicitly included in the IG as they will be maintained externally and published via the Knowledge Artifact and the links are being included for informational purposes only.
+The CDC Central Cancer Registry Program has identified the list of conditions against which the patient's data is evaluated for reporting purposes.
+If a patient has any of the conditions listed in any of the value sets identified below, the patient's data qualifies for reporting to the central cancer registry.
+These are not explicitly included in the IG as they will be maintained externally.

 ValueSet Name ValueSet OID/CodeSystem OID ValueSet URL